 Eventually, the jewellery arrived in Vienna and ended up in the possession of the Bourbon Parma family.

-Valued between $1.5 and $3m, the collection is made up of a 49-carat natural pearl and diamond pendant, necklaces, brooches and a monogram ring which contains strands of Marie Antoinette’s hair.
+Valued between $1.5 and $3m, the collection was made up of a 49-carat natural pearl and diamond pendant, necklaces, brooches and a monogram ring which contains strands of Marie Antoinette’s hair.

-They are currently on display in Dubai (as of 11/10/18) and will be exhibited in Hong Kong, New York and London before the hammer comes down in November in Geneva.
+They were on display in Dubai and exhibited in Hong Kong, New York and London before the hammer came down in November in Geneva.